bcgov/common-messaging-service/openshift/README.md

 # The Messaging Service ShowCase (MSSC) Application
 The Messaging Service Showcase application is quite simple.
-It is a [node.js](https://nodejs.org/) API (see [backend](../backend/README.md)) and a [React.js](https://reactjs.org) UI (see [frontend](../frontend/README.md)).
+It is a [node.js](https://nodejs.org/) API (see [NR Email Microservice](https://github.com/bcgov/nr-email-microservice)) and a [React.js](https://reactjs.org) UI (see [frontend](../frontend/README.md)).
 In production, both the backend and frontend are placed behind a reverse proxy (see [reverse-proxy](../reverse-proxy/README.md)).

-For both the frontend and backend, we provide a set of npm scripts in their respective package.json files.
-The most important of which are: backend "npm run start", and frontend is "npm run build".
+For both the frontend, we provide a set of npm scripts in [package.json](../frontend/package.json) file; the most important of which is: "npm run build".
 The reverse proxy has no installation scripts (but does have runtime configuration requirements, see [../reverse-proxy](../reverse-proxy/README.md)).

 # OpenShift